 Chicken Alfredo Stuffed Shells

-- 1 package (12 ounces) jumbo pasta shells, cooked al dente
+- 12 ounces (340 g) jumbo pasta shells, cooked al dente according to package instructions

 - 1 cup (246 g) ricotta cheese